Kirby calculus for null-homologous framed links in 3-manifolds: Admissible framed links in --manifolds with free abelian first homology group

 \subsubsection{Eliminating $\Z $--null-homologous $K_3$--moves}

 Unlike in the other part of this section, here, let us distinguish ambient isotopic framed links.
 We have a sequence $S$ in \eqref{e3} of stabilizations, handle-slides, $\Z $--null-homologous $K_3$--moves and ambient isotopies.
-By modifying this sequence using ambient isotopy if necessary, we may assume that there is a handlebody $V$ in $\opint M$ such that \begin{itemize} \item all the framed links involved in $S$ are contained in $V$, \item for each $i=1,\dots,k$, $L_{i}$ is obtained from $L_{i-1}$ by either stabilization, handle-slide, $\Z $--null-homologous $K_3$--move in $V$ or an ambient isotopy in $M$. \end{itemize} In fact, take a handle decomposition of $M$ based on the cylinder $\partial M\times[0,1]$
+By modifying this sequence using ambient isotopy if necessary, we may assume that there is a handlebody $V$ in the interior of $M$ satisfying the following conditions. \begin{itemize} \item All the framed links involved in $S$ are contained in $V$. \item For each $i=1,\dots,k$, $L_{i}$ is obtained from $L_{i-1}$ by either a stabilization, a handle-slide, a $\Z $--null-homologous $K_3$--move or an ambient isotopy in $M$.
+(Here and below, a ``$\Z$--null-homologous $K_3$--move'' involves framed links that are $\Z$--null-homologous in $M$, but not necessarily so in $V$.) \end{itemize} Indeed, if we take a handle decomposition of $M$ based on the cylinder $\partial M\times[0,1]$

-Then any framed link in $M$ can be isotoped into $V$.
+then any framed link in $M$ can be isotoped into $V$.
 Moreover, we can isotope into $V$ the handlebodies in which each of the stabilizations, handle-slide, $\Z $--null-homologous $K_3$--move takes place.

 The inclusion $M\setminus V\subset M$ induces surjective homomorphisms $\pi_1(M\setminus V)\twoheadrightarrow\pi_1M$, and $[\pi _1(M\setminus V),\pi _1(M\setminus V)]\twoheadrightarrow[\pi _1M,\pi _1M]$.